-Either by selling your hobby pieces, working for some else, or by starting you own professional shop you've probably thought about making money through your woodworking.
+Either by selling your hobby pieces, working for someone else or by starting your own professional shop you've probably thought about making money through your woodworking.
 Appropriately pricing and marketing your work is key to accomplishing it profitably.

 Growing your woodworking business is important to keep it from dying.
 Generally gaining customers is the most important factor in the long-term success of a business.

 Making money from your pieces can come from a variety of traditional and non-traditional sources.
 Using the internet to expand into new markets can be a very important source.